 Youth participation is one of the utmost priorities of the Czech Youth Strategy 2014-2020.
 The preferred approach is to support the participation from the bottom up.
 This, however, also leads to a lack of top-level systemic initiatives.

 There is an ongoing discussion about supporting more participation and participatory mechanisms for the general public and civic society.
 Even some political parties are pledging to introduce the Law on Referendum and other mechanisms to enhance citizen participation.
-One of the examples that influenced the institutional order of the Czech Republic was the introduction of direct election of the President since 2013 and thus in January 2018 the historically second direct presidential election took place.
-The presidential election in 2013 also showed a higher interest from the side of Czech young people in comparison to Parliamentary elections.
+One of the examples that influenced the institutional order of the Czech Republic was the introduction of direct elections of the President since 2013 and thus in January 2018 and 2023 the historically second, respectively third direct presidential elections took place.
+The presidential elections in 2013 also showed a higher interest from the side of Czech young people in comparison to Parliamentary elections.

 Staying at Youth Policy level, youth participation is one of the priorities, however, only one wider systemic national initiative has been observed since 2014, with the establishment of the National Working Group for the Structured Dialogue with Youth, an adaptation of the Structured dialogue from European to a national level.
 Structured Dialogue with Youth thus became a national process and initiative to support young people in their civic, public and political participation at all levels of public governance, including the introduction of the UN Youth Delegate programme for Czech Youth.